 - Remove from the cupboard.
 It should have doubled in size.
 Knock back the dough – this is basically knocking the air out of the dough.
 My kids love doing this bit…

 - Shape into rolls or into a loaf.
+For rolls you can just use the palm of your hand to roll a ball or you can make plaits and swirls like we did.
 You can use a loaf tin and grease it before putting the dough in or just create a round shape

 - Once you have your rolls or loaf shaped then cover with a damp, clean tea towel and leave in a dark, warm place for 1hr to prove again